 PLGA-R848 nanoparticles were prepared using the single emulsion method by dissolving PLA-PEG, PLGA-R848, and PLA, at a ratio of 1:2:1 respectively, in CH2Cl2 at 10% wt/vol. Polymer organic phase was added to a thick walled glass pressure tube with an aqueous solution of PVA at 65 mg/mL in PBS at a ratio of 1:3 (v/v), and vortex mixed.
 Emulsification was carried out using a Branson Digital Sonifier model 250 equipped with a 1/8” tapered tip sonic horn with a model 102C converter, from Branson Ultrasonics (Danbury, Connecticut USA).
 The mixture was emulsified at 30% amplitude for 1 minute.
 The nanoemulsion was then poured into a beaker with PBS and allowed to evaporate for 2 hours under stirring.
 The hardened nanoparticles were washed twice in PBS, sterile filtered, and stored at -20°C.

 For the double emulsion formulations, the antigens and adjuvant were dissolved into aqueous solutions as described [15].
 OVA was dissolved at 50 mg/mL in PBS and DQ-OVA was prepared by mixing with OVA at a 1:4 w/w ratio in PBS, at a total concentration of 20 mg/mL protein.
 CpG and poly(I:C) solutions were prepared as described [Supporting Ref.
 4].
 HPV 16 E7 peptide was prepared at 10 mg/mL in 0.13M HCl and 10% formamide v/v.
 TRP2 peptide was prepared in 50mM NaOH and 20% sucrose w/v.
 Recombinant HPCV-16 proteins were dissolved in 20 mM TRIS-HCl pH 7.5, 300 mM NaCl, 2 mM DTT, 1 mM PMSF.
 To form the polymer organic phase, PLGA (or PLA), and PLA-PEG were co-dissolved at a ratio of 3:1 to a combined 10% w/v polymer in CH2Cl2.
 To form the inner W/O emulsion, the antigen or adjuvant aqueous phase was added to a thick walled glass pressure tube with the polymer organic phase at a ratio of 1:5 v/v, and homogenized via sonication at 50% amplitude for 40 seconds.
 To form the W/O/W double emulsion, an aqueous solution of PVA in phosphate buffer was added at a ratio of 1:3 v/v to the organic phase, vortex mixed, and homogenized via sonication at 30% amplitude for 60 seconds.
 The double emulsion was then dispersed into PBS and processed the same as the single emulsion.

+The SVP appear as monodisperse, spherical nanoparticles by transmission electron microscopy (TEM), or vitrified specimens by cryo-TEM.
+The average load of adjuvant-containing SVP was in 3.4-5.2% range.
+The loads of antigen-containing SVP were within 0.9-1.3% for peptides, 4-4.5% for OVA, 1.5% for E7* and 2.0% for E7/E6*.
+By dynamic light scattering, SVP had a size range of 99-188 nm, with polydispersity index of 0.005-0.121.
+We have not observed aggregation of these formulations under ordinary use which includes production, freeze-thaw cycles, or storage at -20°C. Surface charge was not measured.

 Flow cytometry